cg7346/WebCheckers/docs/DesignDoc.md

 ### Acceptance Testing
 > We had acceptance criteria that we used to create acceptance tests in Spring 1 and 2.
 During Sprint 1, we were unable to finish the
 > acceptance criteria that stated that a user would be able to be automatically directed to start a game.
 We were able to pass
-> all other acceptance criteria tests in Spring 1.
+> all other acceptance criteria tests in Sprint 1.
 In Sprint 2, we were able to pass all acceptance criteria from Sprint 1 as well as new acceptance
 > criteria from other user stories added to the game.
 ![The WebCheckers Acceptance Testing](acceptance-test-plan-1.png)
 >